Why is Lockdown 3 the hardest yet and what can we do to help ourselves?

 It seems that even those who usually have the sunniest dispositions are being affected by these long periods of confinement.
 This makes those that are susceptible to mental health problems extremely vulnerable right now.

 But why are we all struggling to stay positive?
-I found an image online which explains this for me which I have added below;

 There are alarming reports about the state of the country's mental health at the moment but the irony in all of this is that I am doing my best in years!
 This doesn't come as a surprise to me however, because I always do everything the wrong way around!

 I have become habituated to "lockdown" because I have been in my own sort of "mental lockdown" with depression consuming me and making it impossible to leave my bedroom a lot of the time.
 I don't interpret my past in the same way that others do since it has been blighted with long spells of illness and everything is disjointed.
 The interludes of wellness have been so short that achieving anything has been impossible.

 Now that I have been well for several months I have started to notice the return of passions from my past and it is so lovely to actually enjoy things again.
 So, this is the take-out point for others - indulge in your passions while we are in lockdown and don't try to be too perfect with the home schooling, house keeping, and other chores that are hard to motivate yourself towards doing.

 I found a nice mental health site called Calm moment and have attached a link to self-care in Lockdown tips here.